In this article I have compiled by topic several ideas to improve your self-care.

 Knowing more about our origin can give us perspective (we still have many imperfections) and help us to be more tolerant with ourselves and others.

 Planning in advance what you want to do is the best thing to feel that you move forward.
-But be realistic: don’t pretend to have your whole day planned.
+But be realistic: don’t pretend to have your whole day planned and busy.
 Schedule rest time and leave some time for improvisation.

 And be flexible: don’t blame yourself for not fulfill your planning at 100%.
 The planning you do is just a guide, not something you should follow to the letter, such as appointments, classes or work.